Communication Studies (CST) - Courses

 CST 260 Cr.3

-This course is an introduction to professional communication.
-The course focuses on developing communication skills and learning communication principles important to an organizational setting.
+This course focuses on developing communication skills and learning communication principles important to an organizational setting.
 Students will improve essential verbal and nonverbal communicative skills that are needed to succeed in their careers.
-While studying organizational processes, students will enhance their abilities to plan and deliver professional informative and persuasive messages.
-Students will also learn how to conduct effective training sessions and how to use current presentational software and technology.
+While studying organizational processes, students will enhance their abilities to plan and deliver professional information and persuasive messages, while incorporating presentational technology.
+Students will also learn how to conduct effective training sessions.
 Prerequisite: CST 110.
 Offered Annually.

 CST 270 Cr.3